apache/incubator-devlake-website/docs/Troubleshooting/MySqlIssue.md

     1. The time to collect Git data is too long
     2. Errors occurred while writing data to the DevLake database

-To address this, you can bypass this step by setting the SKIP_COMMIT_FILES=true in environment variable or .env file.
+To address this, you can bypass this step by setting the SKIP_COMMIT_FILES=true in the .env file.